RobotLocomotion/drake-ros/bazel_ros2_rules/lib/README.md

   build configuration of pre-installed CMake projects for Bazel packages to depend on.

+## Extension Setup

+The `local_ros2` module extension exposes a single `local_ros2` repository, configurable through the `local_ros2.distribution` tag. `$ROS_DISTRO` and `$ROS_DISTRO_PREFIX` environment variables may be used to specify an underlay.
+Multiple modules in a dependency graph may depend on ROS 2 through `bazel_ros2_rules` and so this repository is shared once all distribution configuration is aggregated.

 ## Repository Layout

-A ROS 2 local repository has the following layout:
+The `local_ros2` repository has the following layout:

 ```
   .
   ├── BUILD.bazel
-  ├── rmw_isolation
-  │   └── BUILD.bazel
   ├── distro.bzl
   ├── common.bzl
   ├── ros_cc.bzl